victor-lf/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is a simple Rock Paper Scissors game written in JavaScript and played against the computer.
 The player plays a 5 round game that keeps score and reports whether the player wins or loses at the end.
-The results are shown in the browser console.
+The results are shown in the **browser console**.
 It consists of three functions:

 - `computerPlay()`